Pragma is proud of our status as a Level 1 BBBEE contributor.

 Our stunning transformation achievement has been achieved by appointing champions to drive each area of the BBBEE scorecard and ensure that BBBEE plans are embraced and actioned throughout the organisation.
 Issues of diversity are referred to the Consultative Forum, a group peopled by representatives from all areas of the organisation.
 The Forum meets every quarter and its findings form the basis for our policies and procedures.

-Pragma is addressing diversity and representation at Board level with the appointment of Kolosa Madikizela, Managing Director of Pragma Africa, to the Pragma Board.
+Pragma is addressing diversity and representation at a senior executive level with the appointment of key executives of colour to the Pragma Board.
+We have also identified individuals at middle management level in who we are investing from a development perspective.

 Preferential procurement is a notorious challenge in the asset management industry due to the dearth of black- and women-owned enterprises.